Andra Day: Music

 In 2024, Andra Day performed “Lift Every Voice and Sing” on the pregame show of Super Bowl LVIII.
-This performance was produced and arranged by Adam Blackstone.
+In August 2025 she collaborated on the track "Lean on My Love" featured on Jon Batiste's ninth studio album Big Money.

 Acting

 In her first major film role, Day starred as the iconic singer Billie Holiday in the biographical drama The United States vs. Billie Holiday, for which she won a Golden Globe for Best Actress – Drama, a BET Award for Best Actress and received her first Academy Award nomination for Best Actress.
 Day also composed and performed the soundtrack, which won the Grammy Award for Best Compilation Soundtrack for Visual Media.
 The original song "Tigress & Tweed" being nominated for Best Original Songs at the Golden Globe, Critics' Choice Movie Award and Black Reel award.

 In 2021, Day was involved as writer and song performer on American educational television series We the People, winning the Children's and Family Emmy Awards for Outstanding Short Form Program.
 In 2022, it was announced that Day will be starring in the Lee Daniels' horror/thriller The Deliverance with Mo'Nique, Omar Epps, Aunjanue Ellis-Taylor and Glenn Close.
 In 2024, Day was announced to be portraying the Greek goddess Athena for the Disney+ series Percy Jackson and the Olympians.
+In 2025 she acted as on Bradley Cooper's directed film Is This Thing On?.